International Finance

 • Lecture 5 (UIP): UIP failure means FX risk premia exist (carry trade evidence)

-• Lectures 6–8 (Hedging): Hedging eliminates \(\beta_s\) — reduces cost of capital
+• Lectures 6–8 (Hedging): Hedging can reduce \(\beta_s\) and, when FX exposure is costly, reduce the cost of capital

 • Lecture 9 (Financing): Basis affects cost of debt; this lecture addresses cost of equity